Sales Tax

 Electronic File and Pay (eFile and ePay) Requirement

-business paid $5,000 or more in sales and use tax during the State of
+a business paid $5,000 or more in sales and use tax during the State

-the next calendar year beginning with the January tax return (filed in
+during the next calendar year beginning with the January tax return

 Taxpayers who are obligated to file and pay sales and use tax